gasparka/thesis/docs/conversion.rst

     >>> type(dut.coef)
     <class 'int'>

-:numref:`class-vars` show example for getting the type of class variable.
-It initializes the class with argument 5, that is passed to the 'coef' variable.
-After Python 'type' can be used to determine the variable type.
-Clearly this variables could be converted to VHDL 'integer' type (not really...Python is infinite).

-Locals
-^^^^^^

-Locals mean here the local variables of a function including the function arguments, in VHDL these also require to be typed.
+Pyha deduces registers initial values in same way, only the first assigned value is considered.

-Inferring the type of function local variables is much harder as Python provides no standard way of doing so.
-This task is hard as locals only exsist in the stack, thus they will be gone once the function exection is done.
+Local variables, like ``local_var`` and argument ``a`` on :numref:`class-vars` are harder to deduce as Python provides no way of accessing function locals scope.
+Note that locals exsist only in the stack, thus after the function call they are lost forever.
-Luckly this problem has been encountered before in :cite:`py_locals_decorator`, whicp provides an solution.
+Luckly this problem has been encountered before in :cite:`py_locals_decorator`, which 'hacks' the Python profiling interface in order to save the locals for each function.

-This approach works by defining a profile tracer function, which has access to the internal frame of a function, and is called at the entry and exit of functions and when an exception is called. :cite:`py_locals_decorator`

-Solution is to wrap the function under inspection in other function that sets a traceback function on the return and saves the result of the last locals call.

-That way all the locals can be found on each call.
 Pyha uses this approach to keep track of the local values.
-Below is an example:

 .. code-block:: python
     :caption: Function locals variable type
     :name: class-locals

-    >>> dut.main.locals # before any call, locals are empty
+    >>> dut.main.locals # before any call, locals are unknown
     {}
     >>> dut.main(1) # call function
     >>> dut.main.locals # locals can be extracted